SamuelReeder/SamuelReeder/README.md

 I'm interested in A.I., low-level programming, and blockchain.

-Check out my [personal website](https://samuelreeder.com/) website for the rest of my socials among other things.
+Check out my [personal website](https://samuelreeder.com/) website for my socials and some other things.